saivennela-yadavalli-ai/SQL-Practice-Problems-and-Solutions/README.md

 ## 📌 Author

-Created by **Sai Vennela** as part of SQL learning, debugging practice, and interview preparation.
+Created by **Sai Vennela Yadavalli** as part of SQL learning, debugging practice, and interview preparation.

 ---